-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Interventions
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions

 Keywords: Infant, Heart Valve Prosthesis, Transplantation, Thoracic Surgery, Pulmonary Artery, Heart Diseases, Bioprosthesis, Cardiac Surgical Procedures, Heart Ventricles, Thiazolidinediones